-Bihotza is a junior Rodriguez Scholar and Deneb STAR from St. Paul, Minnesota.
+Bihotza is a senior Rodriguez Scholar and Deneb STAR from St. Paul, Minnesota.
 Her major is International & Area Studies, with minors in Women, Gender, and Sexuality Studies, and French.
 Bihotza also speaks Spanish, is involved in WUSauce, and is a co-founder of WNMA (women and non-binary multicultural association).

 What brought you to The Writing Center?